loning/the-math/docs/psi-collapse-rh/book-2-spectral-collapse/part-01-foundational-traces/index.md

 ## Chapter Overview

-### Chapters 35-42
+### Chapters 1-8

-The transition from natural numbers to real numbers reveals new spectral structures.
+The transition from natural numbers to real frequency bands reveals new spectral structures through ψ(x)-trace analysis.
 Key developments include:
-- Spectral measures and distributions
-- Self-adjoint extensions of symmetric operators
-- Trace formulas connecting spectrum to arithmetic
+- Collapse emergence in the infinitesimal [0.0, 0.1]
-- Functional calculus and spectral decomposition
+- Rational trace pairs and prime embeddings
+- Fibonacci spiral resonance in ℝ
+- Golden midline φ as collapse pivot
+- Zero symmetry field detection at σ = 1/2

 ## Key Themes